 The project started on time and ended on time.
 I was very grateful that MKB also coordinated the kitchen demolition with Habitat ReStore where I donated my cabinets, countertops and some appliances and furniture.

-Bob, our carpenter (pretty sure he doesn’t have a last name), was always prompt, always took a short lunch break, and always put in a full day.
+Our carpenter was always prompt, always took a short lunch break, and always put in a full day.
 (He also played music I liked, but hardly loud enough for me to hear.)
 He has higher standards than I do and I had no qualms leaving him alone in the house for the day.
 The two subs (wood floor and electrical) were well supervised.
 At the end of each work day, the tarps were removed and the work area cleaned.
 I had input every step of the way.

 I am impressed with the whole team.
 I enjoyed talking to Al, both about my project and his business.
-There is very little he doesn’t know about kitchens and baths.
-Sonya was a great help in the design department (took me all over town, in fact) and I was never sorry when I took her advice (I am way more into function than style.)
-I have since had to call for Bob to handle a few minor details and he has normally come the same day and handled the issues expeditiously.
+There is very little he doesn't know about kitchens and baths.
+His designer was a great help in the design department (took me all over town, in fact) and I was never sorry when I took her advice (I am way more into function than style.)
+I have since had to call about a few minor details and they have normally come the same day and handled the issues expeditiously.